Chutes Too Narrow: Background and recording

 Chutes Too Narrow was recorded in the basement of James Mercer's former home, located in a particularly rough neighborhood in Portland, Oregon.
 Although recording in the basement was less than pleasant, the band found it "cheaper than a real studio", with Mercer noting that "it only costs sixty bucks to buy deadbolts for the doors."
 Near the end of the recording process, the band was robbed of the computer they recorded on.
 "So the master files are now in some crack addict's basement," Mercer told Rolling Stone in 2003.
 Having cut ties with a bad relationship and a bad job, Mercer felt his songwriting reflected a broader perspective as a result.
 During the recording process, keyboardist Marty Crandall and his girlfriend, Elyse Sewell, saw a television advertisement for America's Next Top Model and joked that she should try out.
 Host Tyra Banks called his girlfriend a week later, and Sewell went on to win third prize on America's Next Top Model, wearing "three different Shins T-shirts" on the program.

 Following the record's completion, the album was mixed at Avast!
 Studios in Seattle and mastered at The Lodge in New York City.

 Music

 Rolling Stone wrote that Chutes Too Narrow is "a study in old-school pop songwriting, full of Sixties-style psychedelic folk rock, abundant pop hooks and James Mercer's inimitable high-pitched croon."

+Release

+"Fighting in a Sack" is the second single taken from Chutes Too Narrow.
+It was released on 13 July 2004.